On the Regulary of Reaction Systems: Regularity of second order endotactic mass-action systems

-It is straightforward to verify that $\cR$ is $(1,1)$-endotactic; moreover $\Gamma=\{0\}\times\mathbb{N}_0$ is the unique closed communicating class, and $\{n\}\times\mathbb{N}_0$ is an open communicating class for every $n\in\mathbb{N}$.
-Hence restricted to $\Gamma$, the infinitesimal generator of $\cR$ coincides with that of the sub reaction network of $\cR$ which is transient if and only if $\kappa_3>\kappa_2$ or $\kappa_1>\kappa_2=\kappa_3$ \cite[Theorem~3(i)]{XHW23}.
-This implies that $\cR$ is transient in when $\kappa_3>\kappa_2$ or or $\kappa_1>\kappa_2=\kappa_3$. \end{example} \begin{remark} In \cite{AM18}, a 7th order transient strongly endotactic stochastic mass-action system was constructed.
+It is straightforward to verify that $\cR$ is $(1,1)$-endotactic; moreover, $\Gamma=\{0\}\times\mathbb{N}_0$ is the unique closed communicating class, and $\{n\}\times\mathbb{N}_0$ is an open communicating class for every $n\in\mathbb{N}$. {Hence restricted to $\Gamma$, its infinitesimal generator coincides with that of the sub reaction network of $\cR$ as a stochastic mass-action system Since $\cR'$ is transient if and only if $\kappa_3>\kappa_2$ or $\kappa_1>\kappa_2=\kappa_3$ \cite[Theorem~3(i)]{XHW23}, $\cR$ is also transient when $\kappa_3>\kappa_2$ or $\kappa_1>\kappa_2=\kappa_3$.} \end{example} \begin{remark} In \cite{AM18}, a 7th order transient strongly endotactic stochastic mass-action system was elegantly constructed.
 The author is unaware of \emph{what is the minimal order for an endotactic stochastic mass-action system to be transient in a closed communicating class}. \end{remark}

-\begin{corollary} Every second order $\mathbf{1}$-endotactic stochastic mass-action system is positive recurrent in a closed communicating class $\Gamma$ if and only if there exists a stationary distribution in $\Gamma$. \end{corollary} \begin{proof} The forward implication (``only if'' part) is obvious and the backward implication (``if'' part) follows immediately from \cite[Theorem~3.5.3]{N98} and Corollary~\ref{cor:endotactic-non-explosive}. \end{proof}
+\begin{corollary} Every second-order $\mathbf{1}$-endotactic stochastic mass-action system is positive recurrent in a closed communicating class $\Gamma$ if and only if there exists a stationary distribution in $\Gamma$. \end{corollary} \begin{proof} The forward implication (``only if'' part) is obvious, and the backward implication (``if'' part) follows immediately from {Theorem~\ref{thm:endotactic-regularity} and \cite[Theorem~3.5.3]{N98}.} \end{proof}

-\begin{remark} In \cite{AM18}, a 7th order null recurrent strongly endotactic stochastic mass-action system was constructed.
-Note that every stochastic mass-action system has a \emph{stationary measure} in every closed communicating class \cite{WX23}.
-To the best knowledge of the author, it seems unknown \emph{what is the minimal order for an endotactic stochastic mass-action system to admit no stationary distribution (i.e., no finite stationary measure)} in an infinite closed communicating class. \end{remark}
+\begin{remark} In \cite{AM18}, a 7th order null recurrent strongly endotactic stochastic mass-action system was also elegantly constructed whose reaction graph is akin to that of a positive recurrent strongly endotactic stochastic mass-action system.
+Note that every stochastic mass-action system has a \emph{stationary measure} in every closed communicating class \cite{WX23}. {The author is ignorant of} \emph{what is the minimal order for an endotactic stochastic mass-action system to admit no stationary distribution (i.e., no finite stationary measure)} in an infinite closed communicating class. \end{remark}